JuliaImages/juliaimages.github.io/docs/src/quickstart.md

     adjacent storage in memory).
 For more details, please refer to the performance tip:
     [Access arrays in memory order, along columns](https://docs.julialang.org/en/v1/manual/performance-tips/#Access-arrays-in-memory-order,-along-columns-1)

-    You can use `permuteddimsview` to "reinterpret" the orientation of a chunk of memory without making a copy, or `permutedims` if you want a copy.
+    You can use `PermutedDimsArray` to "reinterpret" the orientation of a chunk of memory without making a copy, or `permutedims` if you want a copy.